vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 equal) 395-896.
 Viṣuvat, day in Gavim-ayana, 1240

 und n, Viūvacakra, a mabadāns, 876.
-Visvajit sacrifice: one cannot givo
+Viśvajit sacrifice: one cannot givo

 away one's wife and obildron in, 508, 850; ono givos away every thing in, 46, 1218n; performer of, had to stay in \# settlement of nizadas for some time, 46, 481, 12120; performer of, had to stay with brahmaṇas of same gotra for a yoar, 480; soveroign cannot make a gift of wbole earth in 850, 866; budra who meroly sorvos 88